swaznil/KodeView/README.md

 # KodeView

 KodeView is a focused mobile code reader for public GitHub repositories.
-Paste a repo link, download the ZIP, and browse the source code locally without signing in, cloning with Git, or needing an internet connection after the first download.
+Paste a repo link, download the ZIP, and browse the source code locally — no sign-in, no Git, no internet connection after the first download.

 The app is intentionally read-only.
 It is built for reading code, checking examples, learning from repositories, and keeping useful projects available offline.

+---

 ## Highlights

-- Download public GitHub repositories through GitHub's public API and ZIP links.
+- Download public GitHub repositories via GitHub's public API and ZIP links
-- Extract repositories into local app storage.
+- Extract repositories into local app storage
-- Browse files with a clean mobile file explorer.
+- Browse files with a clean mobile file explorer
-- Open readable files in a full-screen code viewer.
+- Open readable files in a full-screen code viewer
-- Read code with lightweight syntax coloring.
+- Lightweight syntax highlighting for common languages
-- Switch between system, light, and dark themes.
+- System, light, and dark theme support
-- Review offline cache stats in Settings.
+- Offline cache stats in Settings
-- No login, no private repo access, no commits, no pushes, no branches, no editing.
+- No login, no private repo access, no commits, no pushes, no branches, no editing

+---

 ## Getting Started